What Conditions Do We Treat?

 - Distal Radial Fractures also known as Colles’ or Smith’s fracture occur traumatically and is associated with shortening of the radius and malalignment of the wrist.

 - Elbow Dislocation occurs when the bones that make up the elbow joint are forced out of alignment – typically when you land on an outstretched hand during a fall.
-The elbow is the most commonly dislocated joint in children.
+The elbow is the most commonly dislocated joint in children sometimes known as a pulled elbow if they are swung or lifted by their forearms.